pitastrudl/wekanwiki/GDPR.md

 ### Software

 Keep multiple encrypted offline backups, preferably on write-only media.
-Otherwise some ransomware will just encrypt all your files and demand that you give money, bitcoins, etc to get your files back.
+Otherwise some ransomware will just encrypt all my files and demand that I give money, bitcoins, etc to get my files back.